tinmanmusicman-ops/ChatGPT/bridge/README.md

 Quick sanity checks if the folder is still missing:

 - Run `git status -sb` to confirm the branch you are on matches the commands above (it should show `## develop`).
 - Verify the remote is set with `git remote -v`; if it points somewhere unexpected, update it or clone fresh.
+If `origin/develop` does not exist yet, the files will only be visible in your local `develop` branch until a push happens.
 - If you are using a fork, replace `origin` with your fork remote name in the commands above.

 If you still do not see the files locally: